Wear OS 6: Eligible watches, One UI 7 Watch, Gemini, & more

 Wear OS 6 eligible watches

-Wear OS 6 should arrive first on the Galaxy Watch 8 and Pixel Watch 4 in late summer or early fall this year.
+Wear OS 6 will arrive on the Galaxy Watch 8 and Pixel Watch 4 in late summer or early fall this year, before any other smartwatches.
 After that, there are a dozen other Android smartwatches eligible to receive Wear OS 6.

 Samsung has promised that all Galaxy Watches will get four years of major updates.
 The Galaxy Watch 4, which started with Wear OS 3 and received Wear OS 3.5, 4, and 5 in subsequent years, should end its update cycle with Wear OS 6.